-I pray you, sir, is it your will
+I pray you, sir, is it your will To make a stale of me amongst these mates?
+(1.1.1)

 This speech earns Kate a lot of criticism from the men in the play but Kate makes a good point about her father – Baptista does treat her like a "stale" (prostitute, laughing stock) when he offers to let Bianca's suitors have a run at Katherine.